Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation: Game-Theoretic Model of Sector Interaction

 \subsection{Termination guarantee and restricted mechanism}

-When $0 < \kappa < 1$, the game in \Cref{eq:cost} is not generally a potential game.
-However, even in this regime, we can guarantee finite termination of the best-response dynamics by imposing a mild restriction on agents' actions.
+When $0 \le \kappa < 1$, the game in \Cref{eq:cost} is not generally an unconditional potential game.
+However, we can guarantee finite termination of the restricted best-response dynamics by imposing a sufficient admissibility restriction on agents' actions.